-So now you've been educated by your licensed guide and she/he's turned you loose.
+So now your highly educated Archaeologous guide has been teaching/sharing details of Delos and has turned you loose.
 So go explore this UNESCO World Heritage site.
 You'll appreciate the historical importance of this very special island.
 The art treasures found here have amazed archaeologists from the world over and the site is still being continually excavated even though the first dig began in 1872.

 Things to take in:

 One of the most exciting places to start is the sacred harbor, and the entrance to the Lion-guarded 'Sacred Way'.
 Think back 6,000 years to when this walkway led everyone to the Temple of Apollo.
 Lined on both sides of the walkway were statues, shrines, and monuments that were gifts from different kingdoms and city states.

 The Agora of the Competialists, or as it is sometimes known, the 'Agora of the Italians' is another site of interest.
 (An agora is a market place or political gathering ground).
 Ask your guide how it got it's name.

 The Temple/Sanctuary of Apollo is considered by most to be the number one attraction on Delos.
 The Sanctuary of Apollo is at the end of the Sacred Way and had three main temples.
 The main one was the Great Temple of Apollo built in about 480 BC and the other two were the Temple of the Athenians and the Porinos Naos built in 550 BC.
 The Delian Leagues Treasury was kept in the Porinos Naos until it was subsequently moved to Athens.